 - Can I set up recurring charges to customers once they have stored a credit card on file with my law firm?

 Law firms also need to exercise care regarding how and in what instances they accept online payments via methods like PayPal or Apple Pay.
-Ethics opinions around other online payment methods are still evolving,
+Ethics opinions around other online payment methods are still evolving.

-Lawyers must check and abide by specific rules for law firms on accepting credit credits and other online payment methods in their jurisdiction.
+Lawyers must review and abide by specific rules for law firms on accepting credit credits and other online payment methods in their jurisdiction.

-What forms of payment should lawyers accept?
+What type of payment methods should you accept?

 - What lawyer payment methods do your clients want?